Cyber-Wolfe/Mars_Scraper/README.md

 # Mars_Scraper

-A script to scrape Mars article titles, images, and descriptions.
+A script to scrape NASA Mars article's titles, images, and descriptions and place them into an HTML document.